softwaresaved/esrc-software-study/Src/ESRC.md

 # ToDo Items

--   [x] Department text needs some cleaning.
+-   [x] Department text needs some cleaning.<br/> Have done some data cleaning.
--   [x] Fix ToC, links do not work.
-Auto-numbering the sections was breaking the ToC links.
+-   [x] Fix ToC, links do not work.<br/> Auto-numbering the sections was breaking the ToC links.
--   [ ] Add ALT tags to images.
+-   [x] Add ALT tags to images.<br/> Have added ALT tags to the distributions.
 -   [ ] Research title looks interesting for further examination but will require processing to be comprehensible.